 On 22 January Tropical Storm Desmond caused heavy flooding in Beira, Chinde and Quelimane and displaced approximately 120,000 people across Zambézia, Sofala, Manica and Tete provinces.

-INFORM measures Mozambique’s risk of humanitarian crisis and disaster to be high, at 6/10.
-Mozambique’s lack of coping capacity is of particular concern, at 6.7/10.?
+INFORM measures Mozambique’s risk of humanitarian crisis and disaster for 2019 to be high, at 6/10, the same as in 2018.
+Mozambique’s vulnerability is measured at 6.5/10 and lack of coping capacity at 6.6/10.

-Food security, mainly in Maputo, Gaza, Inhambane, Tete, Zambezia, and Sofala provinces.?
+Food security: mainly in Gaza, Cabo Delgado, Inhambane, Sofala and Tete.

 Information Gaps and needs

 - Very little information on protection issues related to clashes between Renamo and Frelimo.